bmunzenb/feed-buddy/README.md

 You will need a [Java Virtual Machine (version 8 or higher)](https://www.java.com/) installed on the host device in order to run Feed Buddy.

-Extract the distribution to a local directory on the device and execute the script file from the `bin` folder that is appropriate for your operating system, using the following arguments:
+Extract the distribution archive to a local directory on the device and execute the script file from the `bin` folder that is appropriate for your operating system, using the following arguments:

 ```
 Usage: feed-buddy [OPTIONS] FEEDS